healenium/healenium-example-maven/README.md

 # healenium-example-maven
 Java + Maven + Junit5 project with healenium usage example

+### To setup Healenium see the tutorial: https://www.youtube.com/watch?v=Ed5HyfwZhq4

 ## How to start
 ### 1.Start Healenium backend from infra folder